Women Who Sail!

 navigation as well as seamanship to handle her yacht Ilimo

 In 1975 at 65 years old, and a grandmother she set sail

 out of Pittwater on an around the world voyage in a tiny sail

 boat.
 Known as the “Sailing Granny” she returned two and a half

 - Mary Harper: The oldest person to sail 1,700 miles across the Atlantic ocean

 alone in a 30ft yacht.
-And yes, a woman called Mary a 79 years
+And yes women who sail would not be complete without a mention of a lady called Mary a 79 years

 old great-grandmother; and when in her 80’s she still sailed